Healthcare brand relevancy: Cleveland Clinic, CVS and telehealth

-As reported in Fast Company, Cleveland Clinic is taking an important step to take telehealth mainstream.
-But it’s also taking an important step to ensure its healthcare brand relevance – by altering the way people look at the healthcare purchase decision and use experience and by changing how they buy.
+As reported in Fast Company, Cleveland Clinic is taking telehealth mainstream.
+But it’s also taking an important step to ensure its brand relevance – by changing how people think about the healthcare purchase decision, the expectation around their use experience and how they buy.

 In an industry-first collaboration, the hospital is partnering with CVS’s MinuteClinics and telemedicine technology solutions company American Well – to make on-demand online and mobile Cleveland Clinic provider visits available for MinuteClinic customers in Ohio.

 According to Dr. Peter Rasmussen, medical director of distance health, Cleveland Clinic – our long-term view of telehealth is that it’s not only a new, welcome service that we can offer our existing patients, but it’s a way for Cleveland Clinic to extend our reach and serve more people who need help.
 We believe that it is important to remove barriers to great care like time, travel and distance, and we’re making that possible through this partnership in Ohio.

 Interestingly, in an American Well 2015 Telehealth Survey, 70% of consumers said they prefer an online video visit to an in-office setting to obtain a common prescription.
 And 64% are willing to have doctor visits via video telehealth.
 The survey further indicated that telehealth will change the way healthcare is delivered in three key areas: after hours care, primary care and choosing a doctor.

 Three Takeaways To Keep Relevancy Pulsing Throughout Your Brand